AlexMercedCoder/merced-express/readme.md

 All the cors headers can be configured from config/cors.js, by default set to allow all origins, headers and methods.

+## Auth

+You can add all the the files needed for user authentication by running the command `npm run gen auth`.
+It will create...

+- A user model you can customize

+- A user controller with two pre-made routes for user creation (/user/new) and logging in (/user/login)

+- Auth middleware for verifying the JWT tokens returned with creating a user or logging in.
+This middleware can be added on any router or route you want only accessible to authenticated requests.
+(The Middleware is written to use brearer token format, feel free to customize)

 ## If you enjoy

 If you enjoy this tool and would love to make my day here are a few ways to support my efforts: